-There is a difference in the program execution between DDSim/Qiskit and QSV.
-The latter abstracts the arithmetic operations and assumes that the operations can be dealt with in the previous VQO~\cite{oracleoopsla} framework, while DDSim executes the whole circuits generated from a QSV program.
-To compare the effects, we list the QuickChick testing time (running 10,000 tests) of the operations used in our state preparation programs in \Cref{fig:runningtime}; such running time data was given in VQO.
+There is a difference in the program execution between DDSim and QSV.
+The latter abstracts arithmetic operations and assumes they can be handled by the previous VQO~\cite{oracleoopsla} framework, whereas DDSim executes the entire circuits generated from a QSV program.
+To compare the effects, we list the QuickChick testing time (running 10,000 tests) for the operations used in our state preparation programs in \Cref{fig:runningtime}; these running time data were provided in VQO.
 The addition and comparison circuits do not greatly affect the execution of our \pqasm programs.
-The validation of modular multiplication circuits might be costly, as our $60$-bit modular exponentiation contains $60$ modular multiplication operations.
-However, a typical validation scheme might only validate the correctness of a costly subcomponent once and use its semantic property in validating other programs utilizing the subcomponents.
-More importantly, the purpose of the experiment of DDSim/Qiskit executions is to show the state-of-the-art impossibility of executing quantum programs in a classical computer, while our QSV framework can validate quantum programs.
+Validating modular multiplication circuits might be costly, as our $60$-bit modular exponentiation involves $60$ modular multiplication operations.
+However, a typical validation scheme might only validate the correctness of a costly subcomponent once and then use its semantic properties to validate other programs that use it.
+More importantly, the purpose of the experiment of DDSim/Qiskit executions is to show the state-of-the-art impossibility of executing quantum programs on a classical computer, while our QSV framework can validate quantum programs.

-\myparagraph{Utility} One of the utility of a program validation framework is to find bugs or faults in the existing algorithms.
-During the quantum state preparation program development, we found several issues in two original algorithms \cite{Buhrman_2001,1366221} that utilize these special superposition states.
-The two algorithms both require the preparation of a superposition state of distinct elements (or the superposition state of permutations of distinct elements), but they do not specify how such a state can be effectively prepared.
+\myparagraph{Utility.} One of the utilities of a program validation framework is to find bugs or faults in the existing algorithms.
+During the development of the above programs, we identified several issues in two original algorithms \cite{Buhrman_2001,1366221} that utilize these special superposition states.
+Both algorithms require preparing a superposition state of distinct elements (or of permutations of distinct elements), but they do not specify how to effectively prepare such a state.
 To the best of our knowledge, the state preparation program in \Cref{sec:distinctness} is the first program implementation of the state via the repeat-until-success scheme.
-As we can see in our probability analysis, the chance of preparing such a state is not very high.
-This fact might indicate that the quantum algorithms advantage arguments over classical algorithms in these works might not be solid because of the unclear preparation for the initial states in these papers.
-Without our implementations for these state preparation programs, it is impossible to discover these delicate potential faults in these algorithms.
+As our probability analysis shows, the likelihood of preparing such a state is not very high.
+This fact might indicate that the quantum algorithms' advantage arguments over classical algorithms in these works are not solid, given the unclear preparation of the initial states.
+Without our implementations of these state preparation programs, it is impossible to detect these subtle potential faults in these algorithms.